Unbroken discrete supersymmetry: Interactions

+In this section, we will include an interaction for the discrete supersymmetry model.
+For simplicity, we will first confine ourselves to a Yukawa interaction, which serves as a simple representative for the known interactions mediated by bosons, such as the Higgs and the gauge bosons in the standard model.
+In the following, we will work in the interaction picture (see, however, \cite{Haag:1955ev}).

-To implement the Yukawa interaction, we introduce a copy of the matter sector discussed earlier, which is described by representations and Lagrangians $\mathcal{L}'_\text{s}$ and $\mathcal{L}'_\text{f}$ for the scalars and fermions that are identical to those given in (\ref{eq:matrixrepresentations}) and (\ref{eq:discretelagrangians}), but where all fields are now replaced by primed fields $A',B',\Psi',$ etc. The primed fields have a mass $m'$ that needs not be equal to $m$.
-This new sector is then invariant under discrete SUSY transformations analogous to (\ref{eq:discreteSUSY}), (\ref{eq:xitransformations}), and (\ref{eq:Psitransformations}).
-We let the new sector couple to the matter sector discussed previously via the Yukawa interaction
+To implement a Yukawa interaction, we introduce a copy of the matter sector discussed in Sec.~\ref{sec:discretesupersymmetry}.
+This new sector is described by representations with scalar and fermionic Lagrangians $\mathcal{L}'_\text{s}$ and $\mathcal{L}'_\text{f}$ that are identical with those given in (\ref{eq:fermionlagrangian}) and (\ref{eq:scalarlagrangian2}), but where all fields are now replaced by new, primed fields $A',B'$ (along with the corresponding auxiliary fields $F'$ and $G'$) and $\Psi'$, which have a primed mass $m'$, and so on.
+This sector is then invariant under the discrete supersymmetry transformation (\ref{eq:U}), formulated for the primed fields.

-where $\eta=(Y_A,Y_B,Y_A,Y_B)^T$ and $Y_{A,B}$ are real Yukawa couplings.
-In (\ref{eq:Yukawa}), $\xi_1'$ and $\xi_2'$ are defined for the sector of primed fields in complete analogy with (\ref{eq:xis}).
-Inserting the components of $\xi_1'$ and $\xi_2'$ explicitly, one finds that the kinetic term in (\ref{eq:Yukawa}) actually drops out such that the Yukawa interaction reduces to the more familiar form

-The expression in (\ref{eq:Yukawa}) manifestly establishes the invariance of the Yukawa interaction after two discrete SUSY transformations.
-From (\ref{eq:xitransformations}) and (\ref{eq:Psitransformations}), we obtain that (\ref{eq:Yukawa}) becomes after the first and the second discrete SUSY transformation

-where we have restored again the parameters $c_1$ and $c_2$ from (\ref{eq:discreteSUSY}) and $c'_1$ and $c_2'$ are the corresponding real parameters for the analogous discrete transformations of the primed fields.
-In the first transformation in (\ref{eq:Yukawainvariance}), we have used the equations of motion of $\xi_1$ and $\xi_2$.
-To reproduce the original interaction $\mathcal{L}_\text{Y}$ after two SUSY transformations, i.e. for $\mathcal{L}_{\cancel{L}}\rightarrow\mathcal{L}_\text{Y}$, we thus require $c_1'c_2'(c_1c_2)^2=\frac{1}{4}$.
-Note that even without having $c_1,c_2,c_1',$ and $c_2'$, all equal to one, we can always use the equations of motion to rescale the free parts of the Lagrangians after application of the discrete SUSY transformations and thus establish invariance of the total Lagrangian under these operations on-shell.